n-ct/ps4ct/README.md

 # Provable Security For Certificate Transparency #
-The PS4CT repository contains configuration files and references to the certificate-transparency-go and trillian library.
-This allows ps4ct to be
+The PS4CT repository contains configuration files and references our certificate-transparency-go fork and google's trillian library as git submodules.

 ## Configure Development Environment ##
 These instructions are tested on Ubuntu 18.02.
 They should work fine with Mac/Linux but will probably need modifications for Windows.
 On Windows, using the WSL shelll is recommended.